EdmundsAPI/edmundsapi.github.com/api-documentation/v1/overview/index.md

 Before you you will be able go use the Edmunds API, you will need to read and agree to our Terms of Use.

 <div class="blogGray">
-ready to rock and roll?
+Ready to rock and roll?
 <a class="linkGetKey" href="#" title="Get your API key">
 Get your API key
 </a>